 If I may inject a personal note, I prefer mine served steaming-hot with a soft-to-medium consistency.
-But then, the most striking coincidence is that two later, I visited a restaurant in Nairobi where they served it cold and firm.
+But then, the most striking coincidence is that two after the professor's talk, I visited a restaurant in Nairobi where my Ugali was served cold and firm.
 When I complained to the manager, I got this answer, “That’s what we serve here and you can order something else.”
 I changed to roasted potatoes.

 Now here’s the most intriguing part.
 I later saw four balls of uneaten Ugali strewn into the dustbin.
 I figured I wasn’t the only dissatisfied customer.